gantree-io/gantree-cli-docker/README.md

 ### Files ###

-Various files need to be passed to the docker container on running, this is accomplised by mounting a host directory to the `/gantree` directory in the container.
-This directory should contain a structure that will be recognized by the container and is described below.
+Various configuration files need to be passed to the docker container on running, this is accomplised by mounting a host directory to the `/gantree` directory in the container.
+The mounted directory should contain a structure that will be recognized by the container and is described below.

-For example (when running the container):
+To mount a directory when running the container:

 ``` bash
 docker run -v /home/myuser/work/gantree-working:/gantree gantree-cli-docker